-QC Earbuds II - Loss of Noise Cancellation
+QC Earbuds II - Loss of Noise Cancellation Old

-Solution

-Relocate port exit to prevent occlusion

-No perfect solution, but had to choose best compromise
+Relocate port exit to prevent occlusion No perfect solution, but had to choose best compromise

-New

-Old

-Product Overview

-New headphone using new microprocessor

-New processor is variant of part used in existing products - "it should just work"

-Product has self test capabilities, can stream PCM digital audio data out via I2S
+Product Overview New headphone using new microprocessor New processor is variant of part used in existing products - "it should just work" Product has self test capabilities, can stream PCM digital audio data out via I2S

-Problem Acoustic calibration response data from I2S was attenuated, and contained high frequency noise on about 40% of units Acoustic fixture evaluation showed that there was no true acoustic difference.
+Problem Detected during engineering process development work with C2 Build units.
+Acoustic calibration response data from I2S was attenuated, and contained high frequency noise on about 40% of units Acoustic fixture evaluation showed that there was no true acoustic difference.
 Therefore, the I2S data was incorrect.